jimeh/common-flow/common-flow.md

 usage patterns of git into a single and concise specification.
-It is based on the [original variant](http://scottchacon.com/2011/08/31/github-flow.html) of [GitHub Flow](https://guides.github.com/introduction/flow/), while taking into account how a lot of open source projects use git.
+It is based on the [original variant](http://scottchacon.com/2011/08/31/github-flow.html) of [GitHub Flow](https://guides.github.com/introduction/flow/), while taking into account how a lot of open source projects most commonly use git.

 In short, Common-Flow is essentially GitHub Flow with the addition of versioned releases, optional release branches, and without the requirement to deploy to